Intercultural Lecture Series

 As a key component of the University’s mission and core values, intercultural education helps to prepare students and faculty “for meaningful and ethical work in a multicultural, global society.”

 The Honors Program organizes four annual intercultural lectures annually in a “Visiting-Scholar-for-a-Day” format.
+The current speaker lineup can be found on our Cultural Events webpage.

 - César Chávez Lecture: Established in 1996, this lecture is held each fall to coincide with Hispanic Heritage Month and is part of the University’s Hispanic Heritage Celebration.